SUMANTRAJ-B/SUMANTRAJ-B/README.md

 ## About Me

-I build systems that sit at the intersection of **software, machine learning, and hardware** — from predictive models trained on real sensor data to intelligent decision layers wrapped around a CNN.
+I build systems at the intersection of **software, machine learning, and hardware** — from predictive models trained on real sensor data to computer vision systems designed for practical applications.
 I'm most interested in **AI/ML, computer vision, and intelligent systems that connect to the physical world through IoT**.

-I'm currently strengthening my foundations in machine learning engineering and exploring how agent-style architectures can be applied to real decision-support problems.
+I'm currently strengthening my foundations in machine learning engineering and exploring how intelligent and agent-style architectures can be applied to real-world decision-support problems.

 - 🔭 Working on intelligent, sensor-driven and vision-driven systems
-- 🌱 Currently deepening my knowledge of ML model deployment, computer vision, and embedded/IoT integration
+- 🌱 Currently deepening my knowledge of ML model development, testing, deployment, computer vision, and embedded/IoT integration
-- 🎯 Interested in: **AI/ML · Computer Vision · Industrial IoT · Intelligent Decision Systems**
+- 🎯 Interested in: **AI/ML · Computer Vision · Industrial IoT · Intelligent Systems**
+- 💼 Targeting: **AI/ML Engineer · Software Engineer**
 - 📍 Based in Dharmapuri, India

 <br/>